bigchaindb/org/ROADMAP.md

 ## Next Release / Immediate Priorities

+### Done for Sure

+1. Finish HTTP API changes
+1. Simplify & automate the production deployment process
+1. Consolidate the proposal system (especially COSS)
+1. Change the allowed transaction version number from "1.0" to "2.0"
+1. Update the official drivers (Python driver & JavaScript driver)

+### Not Done Yet, or Not Sure if Done Yet

-1. UTXO set / apphash for Tendermint
+1. UTXO set / apphash for Tendermint. - Might be done.
+Ask Sylvain.
 1. Prod-ready requirements of software that we use: py-abci
 1. Shutdown procedure.
 (Generic process management.)
 Crash-fault tolerance.
    Recover from MongoDB crashes into a consistent state.
-1. Ability to add validator nodes during runtime: allow a less-secure version for now.
+1. Ability to add validator nodes during runtime: allow a less-secure version for now. - Nearly done now.
+PR in review.
 1. Update and expand unit tests (single-node).
 Add four-node tests.
 Integration tests using network driver.
    Run all test on Travis CI, if possible.
 1. Set up a network for the AE team to do some performance tests.
 1. Standard process to set up a local node for development & testing, using Docker Compose
 1. Update Ansible & Vagrant deployment tooling for AE team
-1. Simplify & automate the production deployment process
-1. Finish HTTP API changes
 1. BigchainDB Server configuration file updates: remove some settings (keys) and add some Tendermint-related settings
-1. BigchainDB Server CLI updates (not the client-side CLI: deprecate that)
+1. BigchainDB Server CLI updates (not the client-side CLI: deprecate that) - Almost done.
+Last PR in review.
-1. Consolidate the proposal system (especially COSS)
 1. Increase code coverage of the event stream API, with Tendermint included.
-1. Change the allowed transaction version number from "1.0" to "2.0"
-1. Update the official drivers (Python driver & JavaScript driver)

 Also see [the Tendermint milestone](https://github.com/bigchaindb/bigchaindb/milestone/16) in GitHub.